therealplato/timez/README.md

 timez <outputTZ...> <timestamp> <inputTZ>
 ```

-If inputTZ is not provided, timez takes the first available of:
+If outputTZ or inputTZ are not provided, timez uses the first available of:
 - the contents of `~/.timezrc`
 - the output of `date +%z`
 - UTC